This post may contain affiliate links.

 Here are cupcakes baked in foil cupcake liners.
 The ones on the left were baked in a muffin pan, the ones on the right baked on a cookie sheet.

-I’d filled all of them 3/4 full, but because the ones on the cookie sheet spread out, those ended up being 42 grams, versus 31 grams for the ones in the muffin pan.
-A huge difference.
+I’d filled all of them 3/4 full, but because the ones on the cookie sheet spread out as I added the batter, those ended up being 42 grams, versus 31 grams for the ones in the muffin pan.
+If you want bigger cupcakes, great!
+But if you’re trying to make normal-sized cupcakes, you really need to use a muffin tin, no matter which kind of liner you use.

 There are also foil cupcake liners that have decorative paper on the outside.
 Not only are these pretty, but I’ve found that they don’t spread out quite as much when baked on cookie sheets.
 The foil combined with the paper makes them a bit stiffer than the ones that are just foil.